centiservice/mats3_site/_docs/C-patterns-02-batching.md

 is on purpose: Since the inner sub-SELECT is executed "by itself", there is a possibility for a race condition where another node is also just in the process of claiming those rows.
 By including the condition on the outer UPDATE too, which is executed atomically, you prevent this race.
-It can potentially result in 0 claimed rows, if the other node managed to allocate exactly the same set, but this is better han double-allocating.
+It can potentially result in 0 claimed rows, if the other node managed to allocate exactly the same set, but this is better than double-allocating.

 ```sql
 -- find our allocated work